 The programme leads to a Master of Science (120 credits) with Applied Biotechnology as the main field of study.

-After an advanced level introductory course called ’Trends in Molecular Biology and Biotechnology’, all students admitted to the programme study the same courses during the first year.
-These include both in-depth studies of ’the structure and function of biomolecules’ and industry-related courses such as ’project management and entrepreneurship’.
-The first year ends with a ’biotechnology project’ during which the theoretical knowledge acquired during the first year can be put into practice.
+After an advanced-level introductory course called ‘Trends in Molecular Biology and Biotechnology’, all students admitted to the programme are trained in advanced level structural biology by studying the course ‘Structure and function of macromolecules’.
+In the following semester they can choose between two highly requested courses, ‘Synthetic Biology’ or ‘Immunotechnology’.
+Additionally, all students study two industry-related courses ‘Innovation management and entrepreneurship’ and the ‘Biotechnology project’ – the last one involves direct interaction with a biopharma company, during which the theoretical knowledge acquired during the first year can be put into practice.

-Instruction is closely related to current research, and a majority of the tutors in the programme are researchers with substantial specialist knowledge.
+Instruction is closely related to current research, and a majority of the teachers and lecturers in the programme are active researchers with substantial specialist knowledge.
 Through our close contact with the industry, you will also meet people with experience from biotechnological work outside the University.

-Instruction is given in English, and teaching involves lectures, seminars, group exercises, laboratory work in small groups, and project/research work.
+The language of instruction is English, and teaching involves lectures, seminars, group exercises (presentations), laboratory work in small groups, and project/research work.

 The biotechnical industry is advancing across the whole world, not least in Sweden and Uppsala.
 The labour market is expected to grow over the coming years.

-Depending on your chosen specialisation in the second year, you may work with research and development in, for example: protein-based pharmaceuticals, method development, diagnostic tools, or with biomaterials in various biotechnical fields.
+Depending on your courses taken during the second year, you may work with research and development in, for example: protein-based pharmaceuticals, method development, diagnostic tools, or with biomaterials in various biotechnical fields.